Skip to content

 6. Deploy the Contract#

-Finally, you will deploy the contract to Flare's test network, Coston2, using a Hardhat script from the scripts folder.
+Now, you will deploy the contract to Flare's test network, Coston2, using the Hardhat Ignition module and script inside the ignition/modules.

-Run this command in the root of the project:
+Run this command at the root of the project:

 You should get an output similar to: